yym68686/ChatGPT-Telegram-Bot/README.md

 ## ✨ Features

-✅ Supports ChatGPT and GPT4 API
+✅ Supports GPT3.5 and GPT4/GPT4 Turbo API, DALLE 3

 ✅ Supports online search using duckduckgo and Google🔍.
 DuckDuckGo search is provided by default, and the official API for Google search needs to be applied by the user.
 It can provide real-time information that GPT could not answer before, such as Weibo hot search today, weather in a certain place today, and the progress of a certain person or news.